cskitty/vora/README.md

-# Vision Object Recognition Aid
+# Visual Object Recognition Aid

 ## An app helping the visually impaired in their daily lives.